strongbrewio/strongbrewio.github.io/_posts/2018-02-21-prerendering-angular-apps.md

 ```
 ### A prerender tsconfig.json

 We are almost there I promise, but we need a few more things.
 We need a specific tsconfig file that compiles the bundle to something that the node server can read.
 It's important that the compiler compiles to a commonjs package.
-So we need to create a `tsconfig.prerender.json` file
+This is because node.js uses this by default.
+So we need to create a `tsconfig.prerender.json` file:

 ```json
 /* src/tsconfig.prerender.json */